 INFLIGHT.
 All reference files include the

-DATE header keyword, which indicates the UTC date the reference file was created.
+DATE header keyword, which indicates the UTC creation date of the reference file.
 Teams are actively developing and delivering improved files, and will continue to do so as we begin Cycle 1 calibration programs.
 As such, some of the pre-flight reference files are still in use until enough data is available to replace them.

 Observers have the flexibility to create their own reference file versions or to override the default reference files when running the calibration pipeline manually.
-More information about the reference files can be found in the software documentation.
+More information about the reference files can be found in this article, JWST Data Calibration Reference Files.

-The operational pipeline—the JWST Science Calibration Pipeline version used by the MAST Archive to calibrate all JWST data—was designed to process JWST data as optimally as possible for most instruments and modes using a common set of calibration steps and parameters within those steps.
+The JWST Science Calibration Pipeline, used by the MAST Archive to calibrate all JWST data, was designed to process JWST data as optimally as possible for most instruments and modes using a common set of calibration steps and parameters within those steps.
 The default set of parameters was chosen based on ground test data or simulations and will likely be updated as we obtain more data on-orbit.
 The parameters are stored in parameter reference files that are included in CRDS along with the standard calibration reference files.
 For specific science cases or instrument modes, there may be ways to further improve or optimize the JWST Science Calibration Pipeline by using the parameters to change the standard data flow.

 Most calibration steps include a set of parameters for processing that can be tweaked to improve the outputs of various stages of the pipeline when observers are running it manually.
 For example, in the jump detection step of stage 1 processing, which flags outliers and cosmic rays in the uncalibrated data, there are multiple parameters included in the algorithm.
 Observers may find that too many (or too few) cosmic rays are flagged in their data, and decide to rerun the step on their own with different settings.
 Available parameters for a step can be found in multiple ways:

 - by looking at the parameter reference file for a step, which contains the default parameters used in the operational pipeline